Employer: Williamson County Attorney’s Office

 Location: Georgetown, Texas

 Doctorate in Jurisprudence from an accredited law school.
-Must be currently licensed by the State Bar to practice law and in good standing, or the ability to gain admission by the date of hire.
-However, formal employment is contingent upon admission into the State Bar of Texas.
+Must be currently licensed by the State Bar to practice law and in good standing.
 Must pass a criminal background check.
 Ability to work in an office environment and interact effectively with others.

 Candidates should be proficient in electronic legal research.
 Candidates should possess superior communications skills.
 Abilities to manage a considerable docket of active cases and consistently satisfy deadlines in the face of competing time demands are essential functions of the position.
 The selected candidate must be able to demonstrate these skills and perform these functions with minimal direction from the County Attorney.